galoberlyn/node-express-generator-typescript/README.md

 Easy to use and start your API server with express js

 ## How to use
- - For windows -> run npm run cleanuo-windows
+ - For windows, run -> npm run cleanup-windows
- - For mac/linux -> rm -r .git && echo 'cleanup done', happy hacking!
+ - For unix based, run -> npm run cleanup-windows

 We clean the repo files because we didn't setup the right practice yet.